dabears/android-fastboot-update-stock/README.md

 7. Plug your phone into your computer, make sure USB Debugging is ON, etc..
 8. Go back to your adb installation folder and run the script as Administrator.
 9. Go nuts.
+10. To flash a twrp recovery you must download the appropriate recovery image from https://dl.twrp.me/angler/
+11. Rename the image to twrp-angler.img & move the image to your adb installation folder.
+12. Go bananas.